Simple Evening: Raleigh – Commonplace Farm

 Today begins a total of 5 Tuesdays in a row that we will be posting from our Simple Evening in Raleigh, North Carolina.
 This Simple Evening may be the nearest and dearest to my heart yet.
 For the first time doing a Simple Evening I felt I had found the sweet spot.
 This finally hit my goal of doing more than just bring together amazing creative people within their community, but it also showed the whole process of what it takes to create a beautiful and special collaborative meal like this one.

 So today we are beginning where it all starts, the land.
-We set out early the first day we were in Raleigh with Corey Mason out to the Commonplace Farm just outside of the city.
+We set out early the first day to the Commonplace Farm just outside of the city.
 We woke up at 6 AM before the sun was up.
 It was freezing.
 I was wearing Hunters and wishing I had wool socks in them to keep my toes warm.
 We were wearing layers of denim, military jackets, and wool sweaters.
 Turning in to the farm it smelled of wood smoke, fresh morning dew, and earth.
 Matthew was moving the chicken coops with Trey and we have dogs greeting us in every direction.
 The sun was just rising through the trees and the fog was beginning to lift.
 At that moment I was reminded of the beauty of living off the land.
 I felt at home there even amongst the chill of the morning.
 It felt so genuine, unplanned, and authentically beautiful.

 As Matthew moved the chicken coops we collected eggs with Trey and then headed in to the greenhouse.
 As we opened the door a welcoming warmth drew us inside and Trey grabbed the clippers.
 We wandered down the rows to the red kale which he said they would be dropping off later that day to Jake the chef and owner of Capital Club 16.
 Mike and I were both cut a piece of red kale and can honestly say we have never tasted kale so amazing.
 Especially after not having breakfast that morning and only coffee in stomachs.
 It was my first time having kale that fresh.
 Mike still tries every type of kale he can find hoping it will taste the way that leaf did that morning.
 No luck yet…